What is Purple Flag?

 - Haldon Street, Lakemba

-- Illawarra and Marrickville Road, Marrickville
+- Illawarra Road, Marrickville

 When you see the Purple Flag sign, you’ll know the area meets standards of excellence in vibrancy, diversity and safety at night.
 This includes good access to public transport, street lighting and great food and beverage.